Let’s face the music right away.

 And it’s not just that crypto trading is not for everyone.

 Even if you have enough skill or edge to trade, very often there is just not a good opportunity to open a trade.

 The market is choppy, there are stop hunts, the volume is too thin.

-So, how can you turn a profit on your crypto when you don’t want to trade with your holdings?
+So then, can you profit from your crypto holdings even if you don’t want to trade?

-- First, look for good fundamentals like network effect, resistance to bad news, a use case showing that it’s more than a vaporware.
+- Find a crypto with good fundamentals: network effect, resistance to bad news, a use case showing that it’s more than a vaporware.

 - Once you find cryptocurrencies you want to keep, decide on how long you are willing to hold them.
 Ballpark is good enough: A decade?
 A year?

 - Split that period and make a mental note on how often you will re-evaluate your investment.
 You can go with seasonal cycles, as long as they are relevant.
 Crypto traders all week all year, but there are seasonal things like the halving cycle of Bitcoin.